-Leave approximately 3 feet of horizontal slack in the ground on each end connections are brought above ground.
+Leave approximately 3 feet of horizontal slack in the ground on each end of cable runs, on each side of connection boxes, and at points where connections are brought above ground.
 Where cable is brought above ground, leave additional slack to make necessary connections.